 The tutu’s journey through time is a dance in itself, evolving in step with the changing aesthetics of ballet.
 The romantic tutu, first designed by Eugene Lami for Marie Taglioni in 1832, was crafted from layered cotton gauze, with accents like a transparent belt, to enhance Taglioni’s ethereal appearance on stage.

-As ballet evolved, so did the tutu or short skirt worn for ballerinas.
+As ballet evolved, so did the tutu, or the short skirt, worn by ballerinas.
 By the 1870s, Italian ballerinas were donning shorter tutus.
-This led to the development of the classical tutu or short skirt worn for ballerinas, a more streamlined costume design in which ballerinas could display their technical skills.
+This led to the development of the classical tutu, or a short skirt, worn by ballerinas; It was a more streamlined costume design that allowed ballerinas to display their technical skills.

-The 20th century brought transformative changes to the tutu, incorporating wire hoops and tulle, which transformed into platelike shapes that allowed better freedom of movement and lighter costumes than heavy fabrics like tarlatan.
+The 20th century brought transformative changes to the tutu, incorporating wire hoops and tulle, which evolved into platelike shapes that allowed for better freedom of movement and lighter costumes than the heavy fabrics like tarlatan.

 The design of tutus expanded through the contributions of noted designers such as Cecil Beaton, Christian Lacroix, Isaac Mizrahi, and Barbara Karinska, adding to the tutu’s beauty and practicality in ballet performances.